medialab/minet/docs/cli.md

 of files.
 It will output the scraped items.

 positional arguments:
   scraper                               Path to a scraper definition file. report                                Input CSV fetch action report file.

 optional arguments:
   -h, --help                            show this help message and exit -f {csv,jsonl}, --format {csv,jsonl}  Output format.
   -g GLOB, --glob GLOB                  Whether to scrape a bunch of html files on disk matched by a glob pattern rather than sourcing them from a CSV report.
-  -i INPUT_DIRECTORY, --input-directory INPUT_DIRECTORY
-                                                  Directory where the HTML files are stored.
+  -i INPUT_DIR, --input-dir INPUT_DIR   Directory where the HTML files are stored.
 Defaults to "content".
   -o OUTPUT, --output OUTPUT            Path to the output report file.
 By default, the report will be printed to stdout.
   -p PROCESSES, --processes PROCESSES   Number of processes to use.
 Defaults to 4.
   --total TOTAL                         Total number of HTML documents.
 Necessary if you want to display a finite progress indicator.

 examples: